SKdV, SmKdV flows and their supersymmetric gauge-Miura transformations: Introduction

 $j=1, \dots $.Interesting to point out that the flows $t_{-2j}^{mKdV}$ and $t_{-2j+1}^{mKdV}$ require strictly non-zero and strictly zero vacuum solutions respectively, while the flow $t_{-2j-1}^{KdV}$ admits both, see \cite{adans_negative_2023}.

+An important attempt to introduce supersymmetry in integrable models dates from the pionnering paper by Kuperschmidt \cite{kuper}.
+Later Khovanova \cite{khova} considered a model based upon $sl(2,1)$ affine algebra and showed to be invariant under supersymmetry transformation.
+Moreover Miura transformation connecting the SKdV and SmKdV models was proposed.
+In this paper we extend those results to the entire hierarchy considering both positive and negative graded sub-hierarchies.
 In section 3 we discuss the construction of the supersymmetric mKdV hierarchy based upon the affine super algebra $\hat {sl}(2,1)$.
 We first discuss the positive hierarchy and show that the flows are labeled by odd integers and the equations admit both zero and non-zero constant vacuum solutions.
 Next we consider the negative sub-hierarchy and show that there is split into negative odd and negative even graded flows.
 The negative odd admits only zero-vacuum whilst the negative even, strictly non-zero vacuum solutions.

 In section 4 we discuss the supersymmetric KdV hierarchy.
 It is shown that both SKdV and SmKdV possess the same algebraic structure and the SKdV flows are constructed systematically for the positive graded sub-hierarchy.
 The negative sub-hierarchy is then proposed by direct ansatz for the time component of two dimensional gauge potential.